himanshugiripunje/Important-Projects/Dockerfile.md

 - copies new files/dir from <src> add them to the *container* <dest>.
 - It just copies new files from local to container.
 - dir itself is not copied but its containts.
+- it cannot add local files, contents of tar archives as well as URLs.

  # CMD: